Published: 10 March 2020

 ‘IT IS ILLEGAL TO SELL TOBACCO PRODUCTS TO ANYONE UNDER THE AGE OF 18’

 A minimum of one no smoking sign must be displayed in the premises.

 It must be legible but the size and design is a matter for the premises.

 Every company must display a sign with its registered name at:

 You must display a sign with your company name:

 You must let people know that they are in an area where CCTV surveillance is being carried out.

 If your premises employs anyone, you must display a health and safety law poster, or provide each employee with a copy of the equivalent leaflet/pocket card, which tells employees what they need to know about health and safety law.

-They must display the poster where their employees can easily read it.
+You must display the poster where your employees can easily read it.